rust-lang/reference/src/expressions/if-expr.md

-An `if let` expression is semantically similar to an `if` expression but in place of a condition expression it expects the keyword `let` followed by a refutable pattern, an `=` and an expression.
+An `if let` expression is semantically similar to an `if` expression but in place of a condition expression it expects the keyword `let` followed by a pattern, an `=` and an expression.
 If the value of the expression on the right hand side of the `=` matches the pattern, the corresponding block will execute, otherwise flow proceeds to the following `else` block if it exists.
 Like `if` expressions, `if let` expressions have a value determined by the block that is evaluated.

 ```rust
 let dish = ("Ham", "Eggs");